-Here’s a thought for your next presentation in the New Year.
-Whether it’s our style of presenting, the time we wake up each morning, or the fact that you bite your nails, a lot of what we do isn’t by conscious choice.
+Whether it’s our style of presenting, the time we wake up each morning, or the fact that you bite your nails; a lot of what we do isn’t by conscious choice.

-According to a study by the University of Scranton only 8% of us who make New Year resolutions are able to stick to them.
-The reason it’s so hard for most of us to break our bad habits is because the payoff we receive for keeping them is significant.
-Psychologists call it, ‘trigger, behaviour, reward.’
+According to a study by the University of Scranton, only 8% of us who make New Year resolutions are able to stick to them.
+The reason it’s so hard for most of us to break a bad habit is because the payoff we receive for keeping them is significant.
+Psychologists call it ‘trigger, behaviour, reward.’

-For example, you feel stressed, bored or perhaps simply tired so you eat a piece of chocolate and ‘hey presto’, you feel good for a few moments.
+For example, you feel stressed, bored or perhaps simply tired so you eat a piece of chocolate.
+‘Hey presto’, you feel good for a few moments.

 The more you repeat this cycle the more you are likely to form a habit.

 Whether your habits affect the shape of your body, the size of your bank account or how you feel, they are major contributors to each of our lives.

 It’s an issue that extends itself to public speaking and presenting too.

 Let’s look at a bad habit when presenting

 These are just a few of the most common bad habits we are asked to help people with in our presentation skills training courses and public speaking coaching sessions.